 Perhaps not surprisingly, brain netting involves brainstorming on the Internet.
-This requires someone to set up a system whereby individuals can share their ideas privately, but then collaborate publicly.
+This requires someone to set up a system where individuals can share their ideas privately, but then collaborate publicly.
 There are software companies that specialize in just such types of systems, like Slack or Google Docs.

 Once ideas have been generated, it may be a good idea to come together in person, but it’s also possible that online idea generation and discussion will be successful on its own.
-This is an especially helpful approach for remote teams to utilize, though any team can make use of it.
+This is an especially helpful approach for remote teams to use, though any team can make use of it.
 Learn more about this brainstorming technique:

 9. Brainwriting (or Slip Writing)

 The brain writing process involves having each participant anonymously write down ideas on index cards.
 The ideas can then be randomly shared with other participants who add to or critique the ideas.
-Alternatively, the ideas can be collected and sifted by the management team.
+Or, the ideas can be collected and sifted by the management team.
 This approach is also called “Crawford Slip Writing,” as the basic concept was invented in the 1920’s by a professor named Crawford.